coala/coala/docs/Developers/Newcomers_Guide.rst

 to be part of the Newcomer team.
 The invitation will be sent by mail and you will have to accept it to join.
 If you don't find the invitation, accept it `here <https://github.com/coala>`__.

+In any case if the ``corobo`` is down, you can join the community by filling out this `joining form <https://community.coala.io/join>`_.
+By filling out this form, we'll perform some automated rudimentary checks to validate whether you're eligible to be a member of the organization or not.
+Once all the checks are validated, you'll receive an *invite* to be a part of the Newcomer's team.

 **Congratulations!** Now that you are part of our organization, you can start working on issues.
 If you are familiar with git, you can skip the next section